vincentchung932/CodeRoomProject/README.md

 * [Bootstrap](https://getbootstrap.com/)

 ## How to use
 [Spring](https://spring.io/tools) and [Node.js](https://nodejs.org/en/) are needed to open the project.
+For the OpenAI API, the api key can be applied through [OpenAI](https://openai.com/api/), update the variable OPENAI_API_KEY in openai.controller.js.
-After installing both programs, start the OopenAI API server in node with
+Start the OpenAI API server in Node with
 ```
 cd server
 nodemon server.js
 ````
-In Spring Tool suite, install dependencies and start the application.
+In Spring Tool suite, install dependencies and start the full stack application.